adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 # Setting Things Up

 We now do something fairly standard: we start a Java/Maven project and let IntelliJ generate the initial `pom.xml` for us.
-In the process, we will add a few dependencies for an in-memory DB for testing or cucumber [pom.xml](https://github.com/bjoern-thalheim/cucumber_demo/blob/master/pom.xml):
+In the process, we will add a few dependencies for an in-memory DB for testing and cucumber into the [pom.xml](https://github.com/bjoern-thalheim/cucumber_demo/blob/master/pom.xml):
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0"